JumpGateio/JumpGate/resources/docs/dev/views-usage.md

 If no view was found there, it would have looked for one last view in `views/home/index.blade.php`.
 If none is found there, it will throw a ViewNotFound exception.

+Alternately, for the inertia version, it will capitalize the path parts.
+So in the above example it would check for a file at `resources/js/Pages/Admin/Home/Dashboard/Index.vue` then `resources/js/Pages/Admin/Home/Index.vue`.